AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ## Versioning

-Currently I'm leaving versioning at 0.0.0.0 until out of beta (probably once a web-based installer is finished, so that I don't have to maintain the versioning manually).
+Currently versions are based on an X.Y versioning, where X is the major release version and Y is the patch for that version.
-The application GUID, however, will be edited for each version (every commit will get a generated GUID) and upgrade code GUIDs will be changed per-branch (local-based and web-based, for instance) for the installer/bootstrapper themselves.
+Additionally, the application GUID is edited for each major version of the installer and upgrade code GUIDs will be changed per-branch (local-based and web-based, for instance) for the installer/bootstrapper themselves.

 ## Authors